-Mr Li, President of a Chinese audiovisual company, first proposed the donation after he heard about Macquarie's research and teaching of Chinese Studies from the Honourable Dr Helen Sham Ho.
+Mr Li first proposed the donation after he heard about Macquarie’s research and teaching of Chinese Studies from the Honorable Dr Helen Sham Ho.

 As an alumna, former University Council member and Macquarie University Foundation Patron, Dr Sham Ho attended an international symposium on campus last December, which explored the historical significance of the discovery of ancient Chinese texts.